kerosiinikone/svelte-rbac-passkey/README.md

 ### TODO

+- Comprehensive doc (passkey logic and its implementation here)
 - Make passkey auth work stores other than the current device
 - Use new snippets or components to represent anything that is repeated (passcode fields, items)
+- Seed the db (write a script) with items
 - Toastify
 - Fix auth btn
 - Errors on passkeys -> passkey deleted, does not exist, etc